Snub disphenoid: Construction

 Because this construction involves the solution to a cubic equation, the snub disphenoid cannot be constructed with a compass and straightedge, unlike the other seven deltahedra.

 Properties

 As a consequence of such constructions, the snub disphenoid has 12 equilateral triangles.
 A deltahedron is a polyhedron in which all faces are equilateral triangles.
 There are eight convex deltahedra, one of which is the snub disphenoid.
 More generally, the convex polyhedra in which all faces are regular polygon are the Johnson solids, and every convex deltahedron is a Johnson solid.
 The snub disphenoid is among them, enumerated as the 84th Johnson solid $J_{84}$.
-The dual polyhedron of the snub disphenoid is the elongated gyrobifastigium.
+It is an elementary polyhedron, meaning that it cannot produce convex regular-faced polyhedra again by slicing on its edges with a plane.
+Its dual polyhedron is the elongated gyrobifastigium.

 Measurement

-A snub disphenoid with edge length $a$ has a surface area:
+A snub disphenoid with edge length $a$ has a surface area, obtained by the area of 12 equilateral triangles in total: